JustWhit3/useful-guides/ROOT/Installation/MacOS.md

 root [0]
 ```
-than, type this command in order to see if also the graphical tools work:
+then, type this command in order to see if also the graphical tools work:
 ```shell
 root [0] new TBrowser()
 ```
-If a new window is opened than you have 100% completed the ROOT installation
+If a new window is opened then you have 100% completed the ROOT installation
 > Please note that `root [0]` indicates the line number of the ROOT command prompt in which you are writing the current ROOT bash command, therefore, from the previous line, you have to copy only `new TBrowser()` in your shell.